w3c/wai-media-guide/captions.md

 For optimum accessibility, provide a separate caption file of the audio description.

 **Captions and transcripts include the same text, so one can be used to develop the other.**

-#### Scope

-This page addresses developing captions for pre-recorded media.
-Live captions are usually done by professional Communication Access Realtime Translation (CART) providers.
-Live captions are not addressed on this page.

 ## Does my Audio or Video Need Captions?